LogicalMagician/1337Pad/README.md

 # 1337Pad
-An Encrypted Alternative to Notepad
+An Encrypted Alternative to Notepad that can be run locally in any browser with no internet connection

 Open index.html, type or copy your note, set a strong unique password